bansallab/mpx_landscape/README.md

 ## Estimates (`estimates/`)
 Pre-run analyses and estimates that can be used by others without re-running the code.
+* `uncertainty-differences.csv` contains mean percentage vaccinated estimates and standard deviations from our parametric bootstrapping uncertainty analysis
+* `vaxxed-us-pumas.csv` contains percentage vaccinated estimates at the PUMAs level in the U.S.
+* `vaxxed-world-by-country.csv` contains percentage vaccinated estimates at the country level
 * `vaxxed-world.csv` contains percentage vaccinated estimates at the admin-1 level
-* `vaxxed-us-pumas.csv` contains percentage vaccinated estimates at the PUMAs level in the U.S.
-* `uncertainty-differences.csv` contains mean percentage vaccinated estimates and standard deviations from our parametric bootstrapping uncertainty analysis

 ## Data (`data/`)